David-Rushton/AdventOfCode-Solutions/README.md

-# AdventOfCode-Solutions
+# Advent of Code Solutions

-Solutions for the excellent Advent of Code challenges
+Solutions for the excellent [Advent of Code](https://adventofcode.com/) challenges.